shape-changing-interfaces/MorpheesPlug/README.md

 [4] Anne Roudaut, Abhijit Karnik, Markus Löchtefeld, and Sriram Subramanian.
 2013.
 Morphees: toward high "shape resolution" in self-actuated flexible mobile devices.
 In Proceedings of the SIGCHI Conference on Human Factors in Computing Systems (CHI '13).
 Association for Computing Machinery, New York, NY, USA, 593–602.
 DOI:https://doi.org/10.1145/2470654.2470738

 [5] Hyunyoung Kim, Celine Coutrix, and Anne Roudaut.
 2018.
 Morphees+: Studying Everyday Reconfigurable Objects for the Design and Taxonomy of Reconfigurable UIs.
 In Proceedings of the 2018 CHI Conference on Human Factors in Computing Systems (CHI '18).
 Association for Computing Machinery, New York, NY, USA, Paper 619, 1–14.
 DOI:https://doi.org/10.1145/3173574.3174193

+[6] Hyunyoung Kim, Aluna Everitt, Carlos Tejada, Mengyu Zhong, and Daniel Ashbrook.
+2021.
+MorpheesPlug: A Toolkit for Prototyping Shape-Changing Interfaces.
+In Proceedings of the 2021 CHI Conference on Human Factors in Computing Systems (CHI '21).
+Association for Computing Machinery, New York, NY, USA, Article 101, 1–13. https://doi.org/10.1145/3411764.3445786

 ## Authors